The Select Duplicates

 - Record Search Options -- searching via record attributes.

-- Refining a Selection -- refining a selection.
+- Refining a Selection -- selecting a subset or superset of a previous selection."

 - removeselected -- deletes all selected records from the database.